ITfoxtec/FoxIDs/docs/plan.md

 # Plans

-FoxIDs is a cloud application designed as a container with multi-tenant support.
-FoxIDs can be deployed and use by e.g., a single company or deployed as a shared cloud container and used by multiple organisations, companies or everyone with the need.
+Foxids is a cloud application designed as a container with multi-tenant support.
+Foxids can be deployed and use by e.g., a single company or deployed as a shared cloud container and used by multiple organisations, companies or everyone with the need.

-Plan is for a shared cloud deployment like on [FoxIDs.com](https://foxids.com) to be able to calculate payments in an external system.
+Plan is for a shared cloud deployment like on [Foxids.com](https://foxids.com) to be able to calculate payments in an external system.

 Plans is defined and connected to tenants in the `master` tenant `master` track.